stubafrica/support-legacy/privacy.markdown

 permalink: /privacy/
 ---

-**Privacy Policy**
+## Privacy Policy

-This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from [https://stub.africa/](https://stub.africa/) (the “Site”).
+This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from the [stub.africa/](https://stub.africa/) domain (the “Site”).

 **PERSONAL INFORMATION WE COLLECT**